devsakil/nctb_books_2025/README.md

 <b>DISCLOSURE OF YOUR INFORMATION</b>

 None of your data is exchanged, stored, or used by any third party or by us, other than being used by the email delivery system and by Google Drive which only saves a copy of your settings on your Google Drive account.

+<b>Disclaimer:</b>

+This application is an independent platform and has no official connection or affiliation with any Government or private organization.
+It does not represent or imply endorsement by any Government entity or private institution.

+The content provided within this app, including books and materials, is solely for educational purposes.
+The app has been designed to make free educational resources easily accessible to students and teachers.

+This app is completely **ad-free (NO ADS)**, and we do not derive any financial benefit from it.
+Our sole purpose is to support education and provide valuable resources to students for free.

+All books and resources included in the app are sourced from publicly available websites and are believed to be in the public domain.
+These resources are freely available for educational use and have been provided with the sole intention of promoting education.

+If you have any concerns, queries, or believe that any material within this app violates copyrights or any other guidelines, please contact us at email.joytech@gmail.com.
+We are committed to resolving any issues promptly.

 <b>CONTACT US</b>